Go, Dog. Go! (TV series)

 Go, Dog.
-Go! is an educational computer animated children's streaming television series based on the 1961 children's book of the same name by P. D. Eastman, which was developed for Netflix by Adam Peltzman.
+Go! is an animated children's sports comedy television series based on the 1961 children's book of the same name by P. D. Eastman, which was developed for Netflix by Adam Peltzman.

 Co-produced by DreamWorks Animation Television and WildBrain Studios, the series premiered on January 26, 2021.
 A second season was released on December 7, 2021.
 A third season was released on September 19, 2022.
-A fourth season is set to be released in 2023.
+A fourth and final season was released on November 27, 2023.
+On August 5, 2024, Adam Peltzman announced on YouTube podcast Kartoon Kreators that production of the show was wrapped up, resulting in it only having 4 seasons.

 Premise

 The series revolves around the lifestyle of two young canines, Tag Barker and Scooch Pooch, in their canine town of Pawston.